Journey through North Korea

 It was time to get on the final leg, the short 3 minute ride on the Chinese train out of North Korea and back into China.
 The train jerked and pulled away people held back tears.
 I waved out the window and our friends waved until there was nothing to see.
 I read what UB wrote in my book.
 I smiled with tears.

-Branson Quenzer has spent the last decade in East Asia using his background in economics to interact with his environment through a lens that sees the emergence and decay of traditions in a modernizing world.
-Visit his blog
+Branson Quenzer spent a last decade in East Asia using his background in economics to interact with his environment through a lens that saw the emergence and decay of traditions in a modernizing world.